thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 3. Write a customized `BOM` to combine the modules
 4. Use `IasCable` to create the scaffolding for a `IasCable` project
 5. Use a tools container to execute the Terraform modules in the scaffolding project outline of the `IasCable` project
-6. Depending on the container runtime you are going to use on your computer, you maybe have copy the project inside the running container because of access right restrictions.
+  > Note: Depending on the container runtime you are going to use on your computer, you maybe have copy the project inside the running container because of access right restrictions.
 Because the project folder is mapped as a volume to the project.
+That is the reason we I wrote some helper scripts in that GitHub project.
-7. Apply the Terraform modules to create environment in IBM Cloud and backup Terraform configuration
+6. Apply the Terraform modules to create environment in IBM Cloud and backup Terraform configuration
-8. Destroy the environment on IBM Cloud
+7. Destroy the environment on IBM Cloud

 ## 1. Define a target outline of the architecture